 Fly the flag

 Some might see Union Jack bunting as a little bit novelty, but if there’s ever a time to be novelty, it’s the Jubilee Weekend!
-Hang this patriotic bunting from your pagoda, across your shed or drape it across your fence panels.
+Hang patriotic bunting from your pagoda, across your shed or drape it across your fence panels.
 Top notch!